tu2-atmanand/Task-Board/README.md

 </p>
 <br/>

-An Obsidian plugin to view and manage all your tasks, throughout the vault in a much more efficient Kanban Board format.
+An Obsidian plugin to view and manage all your tasks, throughout the vault in a much efficient Kanban board format.

 > Inspired from [CardBoard Plugin](https://github.com/roovo/obsidian-card-board) by [roovo](https://github.com/roovo).